gradle/gradle/design-docs/play-support.md

 - Installing the Play tools on the build machine.
 - Migrating or importing SBT settings for a Play project.

+## Performance

+Performance should be comparable to SBT:

+- Building and starting an application.
+- Reload after a change.
+- Executing tests for an application.

 ## Developer compiles Java and Scala source for Play application

 Developer uses the standard build lifecycle, such as `gradle assemble` or `gradle build` to compile the Java and Scala source for a Play application.